jdgilbert245/Comp-Guides-and-QuickStarts/environments/quickstart-conda.md

 Then, I could create an environment as above, but when I tried to activate, it kept telling me to run `conda init`.
 This is a step to set up conda on your machine but was not running properly.
 Eventually, (at an ARC drop-in) we figured out that I needed to run `source activate`.
 This at least let me activate environments.

+## Conda for python notebooks
+To use environments for notebooks, you need to create the environment and install packages as normal.
+Then, in a terminal/command line/VSC session, activate the environment and run `jupyter notebook`.
+This will open a notebook session in the environment and will have access to the installed libraries.